Brussels Keto

 Here is the finding that an enthusiastic blog would skip and that you deserve to know.
 The improvements were strongest in the short term, over roughly three to six months, and they tended to fade with time.
 In some studies the advantage over a normal diet had largely disappeared by the two-year mark.
 This is not a reason to dismiss the approach, but it reframes it.
 A low-carb or ketogenic diet looks like a genuinely effective tool for getting blood sugar down, especially early on, rather than a permanent fix you do once and forget.

 The likeliest reason is not that the biology stops working but that the diet gets harder to stick to over years.
 The benefit depends on keeping carbohydrate low, and life has a way of eroding strict eating plans.
-That points to the real challenge being sustainability rather than effectiveness.
+That points to the real challenge being sustainability rather than effectiveness, which is worth knowing before you start, because it tells you where to put your effort.

 Why it works

 The logic is straightforward.
 Carbohydrate raises blood glucose more than fat or protein, so eating very little of it means smaller glucose rises to manage, less demand on whatever insulin response a person still has, and over time often some weight loss, which itself improves insulin sensitivity.
-Our beginners guide explains how the diet shifts the body towards burning fat for fuel, and it is that same shift that eases the carbohydrate load the body has to cope with.
+Our beginners guide explains how the diet shifts the body towards burning fat for fuel, and it is that same shift that eases the carbohydrate load the body has to cope with day after day.

 The bottom line

 A 2025 synthesis of 21 reviews found that low-carbohydrate and ketogenic diets significantly improve blood sugar in type 2 diabetes for most people, with the clearest gains in the first few months and weaker evidence that the advantage lasts for years.
-Used with medical support and an eye on medication, it is a credible tool, not a miracle, and its long-term value lives or dies on whether you can keep it up.
+It works quickly on daily readings, can drive remission for some when combined with weight loss and started early, and lives or dies on whether you can keep it up.
+Used with medical support and an eye on medication, it is a credible tool rather than a miracle.

 This is general information about the ketogenic diet, not medical advice.
 If you have type 2 diabetes, especially if you take any glucose-lowering medication, do not change your diet without talking to your doctor or diabetes team first, because your medication may need adjusting to avoid dangerously low blood sugar.